psevestre/openid-fapi/Financial_API_Grant_Management.md

 ## Authorization server's metadata

-`grant_management_modes_supported`
+`grant_management_supported`
 OPTIONAL.
-JSON array containing a list of Grant Modes which are supported.
-If omitted, the default value is no supported modes.
+JSON boolean indicating support for grant management.
+If omitted, the default value is no support.

 `grant_management_actions_supported`
 OPTIONAL.
 JSON array containing a list of Grant Management actions which are supported.
 If omitted, the default value is no supported actions.

 `grant_management_endpoint`
 OPTIONAL.
 URL of the authorization server's Grant Management Administration Endpoint.

+## Client metadata

+`grant_id_required`
+OPTIONAL.
+JSON boolean requesting the AS to provide grant ids in the token response.
+If omitted, the default value is no grant ids required.

 ## API authorization